Hi Blog! Long time no see!!

 Next up we watched the documentary Exit Through the Gift Shop.

-The shift in portrayal of Guetta is shown through multiple techniques.
+This piece had an interesting shift of perspectives.
+Watching it really showed me the power of how using various visual and auditory techniques can change the view on something.
+Here is an excerpt from my analysis: The shift in portrayal of Guetta is shown through multiple techniques.
 The film starts with cherry picked interviews, b-roll, and music, showing Guetta as an excited and motivated man, with a passion for filming and a love for the world of street art.
 Interviews talk about him positively, most noting his videoing and the way he was willing to do anything for the artists.
 As he gets deeper into the world of street art and starts a relationship with Banksy, Banksy even refers to him as a friend.
 However, as Guetta starts changing the film does too, interviews start shifting into mostly just Banksy and Guetta.
 B-roll focuses more on just Guetta and shows a clear change, he turns into someone obsessed with success.

 Finally we got the choice to watch any 2 OpDocs from the New York Times, and then we had to analyze them.